linnykoleh/Spring/Notes.md

 - Distributed as separate artifact - `spring-test.jar`
 - Test class needs to be annotated with `@RunWith(SpringJUnit4ClassRunner.class)`
 - Spring configuration classes to be loaded are specified in `@ContextConfiguration` annotation
+  - `@ContextConfiguration` defines class-level metadata that is used to determine how to load and configure an `ApplicationContext` for integration tests.
+  Specifically, `@ContextConfiguration` declares the application context resource **locations** or the annotated **classes** that will be used to load the context.
   - If no value is provided `@ContextConfiguration`, config file `${classname}-context.xml` in the same package is imported
   - **XML config files** are loaded by providing string value to annotation - `@ContextConfiguration("classpath:com/example/test-config.xml")`
   - **Java `@Configuration` files** are loaded from classes attribute - `@ContextConfiguration(classes={TestConfig.class, OtherConfig.class})`